 One of the most glorious parts of Thanksgiving is the loads and loads of leftovers piled up in the fridge.
 But let’s be honest with ourselves.
-There’s only so many times you can eat an exact replica of your Thanksgiving plate.
+There are only so many times you can eat a replica of your Thanksgiving plate.
 After around day two of eating the same meal, leftover fatigue starts to hit — hard.
 Instead of this, get creative with those containers full of seasonal eats, and we are not talking about your average leftover sandwich where everything just gets smushed together between two pieces of bread.

 Talk about a transformation.

 Source: Spicy Bean Chili

 Have leftover roasted potatoes on hand?
 This tasty, hearty, and healthy meal is the answer!
 A little bit of sweetness and a touch of savory flavor make this Spicy Bean Chili by Niki Webster the perfect go-to meal for cold days.
 You can mix in sweet potatoes, white potatoes, or yellow potatoes- every option yields an equally tasty result.

 Waste not, want not – and eat well while you’re doing it.
 This recipe by Shea Cope for Holiday Leftover Tart teaches you how to make all of the leftovers from Thanksgiving into delicious, flaky tarts.
 It combines your mashed potatoes, cranberry sauce, and several other staples into a refreshingly new dish.

 Source: Thanksgiving Leftover Tacos

 As previously stated, Thanksgiving leftover sandwiches are kind of legendary.
 But why not use the same strategy to make tacos?
 You can make this recipe by Cruelty Free Family for Thanksgiving Leftover Tacos in seconds, thanks to that post-holiday refrigerator full of leftovers.
 Top them off with some cranberry salsa and a drizzle of tahini, and you have yourself one glorious taco.